NRA sues over Illinois ban on semiautomatic weapons

 Democratic Gov. J.B.
 Pritzker signed the law Jan.
 10 in response to the shooting deaths of seven at the Fourth of July parade in the Chicago suburb of Highland Park, where 30 were also injured.
 He has said he believes the law will withstand court challenges about its constitutionality.

-Two individual gun owners from Benton, nine miles (about 14 kilometers) northeast of St. Louis, are lead plaintiffs in the NRA lawsuit, the second to be filed in U.S. District Court for the Southern District of Illinois.
+Two individual gun owners from Benton, about 100 miles (161 kilometers) southeast of St. Louis, are lead plaintiffs in the NRA lawsuit, the second to be filed in U.S. District Court for the Southern District of Illinois.
 They are joined by two southern Illinois gun dealers and shooting range operators, as well as a Connecticut-based shooting sports trade association.

 The NRA pleading notes that the U.S. Supreme Court's landmark 2008 Heller decision refuses to let stand any restriction on “weapons that are in common use” today unless — another ruling last summer found — there is evidence of an “enduring American tradition” of restriction.

-Note: This story was first published on January 24, 2023.
-It was updated on January 25, 2023 to correct that Benton, Ill. is about 100 miles (161 kilometers) southeast of St. Louis, not nine miles (about 14 kilometers) northeast.